Skip to main content

 Request examples

-Create index on name field in test1 table request example
+Create an index on the name field in the test1 table

 {